sagizty/Insight/we are hiring!/Readme.md

 3. Design and conduct the experiments to assess the proposed AI models’ performance.
 4. Collaborate with the team members via discussions, study groups, guiding students/ interns/research officers.
-5. Periodically present the progress to the group and submit the research findings to top-tier journals and conferences
+5. Periodically present the progress to the group and submit the research findings to top-tier journals and conferences.

 # Requirements
 1. Undergraduate, masters or PhD with a strong background in Computer Science, Mathematics, Statistics, Biomedical Engineering or relevant fields.